-Many scholars view global wealth disparities and income inequality as the defining moral, economic, and political issue of our time.
-Income inequality has been rising in the US for several decades, and the majority of Americans tell pollsters they think the level is too high.
+Income inequality has been rising in the United States for several decades, and the majority of Americans tell pollsters they think the level is too high.

-Why, then, has the response from policymakers been so tepid—even under two popular two-term Democratic presidents?
-That is the question Boston University economist Ray Fisman and a lot of other economists have been asking.
-One possible contributing factor, Fisman and his colleagues found in a recent study, is that that the elites who make and influence policy care a lot less about economic equality—and more about economic efficiency—than do average Americans.
+Why, then, has the response from policy makers been so tepid—even under popular two-term Democratic presidents?
+That is the question BU’s Ray Fisman and many other economists have been asking.
+One possible contributing factor, Fisman and his colleagues found in a recent study, is that those who make and influence policy care a lot less about economic equality—and more about economic efficiency—than do average Americans.

-“Ours is an argument that pushes back, at least in part, against the claim that politics has been captured by economic elites,” says Fisman, who is the first Slater Family Professor in Behavioral Economics, in BU’s College of Arts & Sciences.
+“Ours is an argument that pushes back, at least in part, against the claim that politics has been captured by economic elites,” says Fisman, the first College of Arts & Sciences Slater Family Professor in Behavioral Economics.
 “We provide a less insidious—but still problematic—explanation for limited redistribution.
 Politicians are acting on their principles, but these principles—which emphasize efficiency at the expense of equality—diverge from those of everyday Americans.”

 Elites in the study were more likely to be classified as selfish (and hence less likely to be classified as fair-minded) than average Americans.
-More importantly, Fisman says, the study found that elites were much less willing to sacrifice efficiency for equality than were average Americans.
-(That is, elites care more about growing the size of the economic pie than ensuring everyone gets the same-sized slice.)
+More important, Fisman says, the research found that elites were much less willing to sacrifice efficiency for equality than the average American was.
+(That is, elites care more about growing the size of the economic pie than ensuring everyone gets the same-size slice.)
 The more elite they were—in terms of education and income—the more the study subjects favored efficiency over equality.
-The “extreme” elite—a group made up of 208 Yale Law School (YLS) students—held these attitudes, despite the fact that the overwhelming majority of YLS students self-identify as progressive Democrats.
+What the study called the extreme elites—a group of 208 Yale Law School students—held these attitudes despite the fact that the overwhelming majority of them self-identified as progressive Democrats.
 The Democratic Party has been traditionally thought of as the party of economic equality.

-For the study, the researchers asked YLS students and hundreds of other Americans to play a variation of what economists call a dictator game, in which subjects were asked to distribute a pot of real money between themselves and an anonymous other person.
+For the study, the researchers asked the Yale Law School students and hundreds of other Americans to play a variation of what economists call a dictator game: subjects were told to distribute a pot of real money between themselves and an anonymous other person.
 Subjects could keep or give away as much of the money as they liked.
 The twist was that the price of giving—or redistribution—varied.
-In some cases, giving was expensive: For every dollar a subject paid out, the other person might only get a dime.
-In other cases, giving was cheap: For every dollar given, the other person might get as much as ten dollars.
+In some cases, giving was expensive: for every dollar a subject paid out, the other person might get only a dime.
+In other cases, giving was cheap: for every dollar given, the other person might get as much as $10.
 Most choices fell somewhere between these two extremes.

 Yale Law students favored efficiency over equality by a factor of four to one.
 ALP subjects split about evenly between focusing on efficiency and equality.
 Intermediate elites favored efficiency over equality by a factor of roughly three to two.

-The study also found that Yale law students’ attitudes toward efficiency vs. equality tradeoffs predicted their career choices.
+The study also found that the Yale students’ attitudes toward efficiency vs. equality trade-offs predicted their career choices.
 Equality-minded subjects were more likely to work for nonprofit organizations, with a focus on the equality-related rights and interests of the disenfranchised.
 Efficiency-minded subjects chose the corporate sector.

 Can you explain how you define efficiency in this study?
 Are you using it as a proxy for the trickle-down concepts made popular by Ronald Reagan—that if the rich get richer then wealth will trickle down to everyone else?